code-chandan/MechaGrip/README.md

 # MechaGrip

 MechaGrip is a 4-axis robot arm that's roughly like if a CNC machine, a 3D printer, and a drunk claw machine had a baby except this one works.
-It's designed for light pick-and-place operations, gesture control testing, or just for showing off on your desk alongside your keyboard.
+It's designed for light pick n place operations, gesture control testing, or just for showing off on your desk alongside your keyboard.
 It's powered by a simple Arduino rig but doesn't feel simple whatsoever.

 <img width="365" height="509" alt="image" src="https://github.com/user-attachments/assets/430a393c-23b0-4402-b01a-bebf1a17a502" />